geoscan/Esp32Cam/components/tracking/README.md

 # `tracking` module

-An implementation of the MOSSE tracking algorithm
+An implementation of MOSSE tracking algorithm